Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Join Zoom/Join Zoom with analytics/readme.md

 * Be sure to save your Flow, and before we can start using, we need to perform a test first

 ### Step 3
-Adding in, and Modyifing the JoinZoom with Analytics Script
+Adding in, and Modifying the JoinZoom with Analytics Script

 * First download the script [joinZoom_wAnalytics.js](https://github.com/Bobby-McGonigle/Macro-Samples/blob/master/Join%20Zoom/Join%20Zoom%20with%20analytics/joinZoom_wAnalytics.js)
   * Go to Line 52 and edit